carlio/github3.py/README.rst

 Testing
 ~~~~~~~

-You can run either ``pip install -r requirements.txt`` to install the
+You can run either ``pip install -r dev-requirements.txt`` to install the
 following before testing or simply ``make test-deps``.
 It is suggested you do
 this in a virtual enviroment.
 These need to be installed for the tests to run.